sunny/actor/README.md

 end
 ```

-This will raise an error in your app with the given data added to the result.
+This will raise an error in your application with the given data added to the
+result.

 To test for the success of your actor instead of raising an exception, use
 `.result` instead of `.call`.
 You can then call `success?` or `failure?` on